port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/run-on-events.md

 A user can create an [AWS EventBridge rule](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-rules.html) to consume and transform particular events, and send them to a target, such as an [AWS SQS Queue](https://aws.amazon.com/sqs/).

-[The AWS exporter application](./aws.md#exporter-aws-serverless-application) creates an SQS Queue as part of its installation process, and configures it as an event source for the exporter's Lambda.
+[The AWS exporter application](./aws.md#exporter-aws-serverless-application) creates an SQS Queue as part of its installation process, and configures it as an event source for the exporter's lambda.

 This allows you to set up an event rule, that consumes any events from the bus and sends them to the AWS exporter's queue.

-Each event will have to be transformed as part of the event rule, before reaching the queue, to suit the exporter's Lambda expected event structure.
+Each event will have to be transformed as part of the event rule, before reaching the queue, to suit the exporter's lambda expected event structure.
 The transformation goal is to map an event to a single AWS resource, that the exporter can handle.

-The events in the queue are consumed automatically by the exporter's Lambda, that will sync the updated state of the relevant AWS resources with Port.
+The events in the queue are consumed automatically by the exporter's lambda, that will sync the updated state of the relevant AWS resources with Port.

 ### Input structure for a single event

-The AWS exporter's Lambda accepts JSON events with the following structure:
+The AWS exporter's lambda accepts JSON events with the following structure:

 - `resource_type` - a hardcoded string representing the AWS resource type that is configured in the [`config.json`](./aws.md#exporter-configjson-file) of the AWS Exporter;
 - `region` - A JQ query to get the region from the event, usually the value will be `"\"<awsRegion>\""`